Home

 Grounding the club is when you set up to a shot and your club touches the ground behind the ball.
 This is not allowed in the bunker or hazards.

-Golf Slang Beginning With ‘H
+Golf Slang Starting With ‘H

 Hitting Bombs